vivek0240/gplayforAndroid/FAQ.md

  5. Wipe the Dalvik & cache
  6. Reboot

 NOTE: YOU WILL LOSE ALL OF YOUR DATA AND APPLICATION SETTINGS using this method.
-Be sure to do a nandroid backup prior in case you want to restore later.
+Be sure to do a NANDroid backup prior in case you want to restore later.

 #### 8. I have Google Clock and/or Google Keyboard installed but don't appear to be so when I use the Google Play Store, I see a 'Install' button instead of an 'Update' button.
 Why?
 These applications are only correctly processed by the Android system if installed DIRECTLY THE FIRST TIME during a 'Clean install' GApps installation.
 If installed at a later moment (a so-called 'Dirty install') the system will not correctly link these apps to their Google Play Store entries.